 Hint: paint all wood surfaces and ends well before you install them.
 I used fast drying water based paint: it slows down the window framing, but then you wont have to do so much 'cut in' paint work later.

 For the hinged windows, I made a frame around the cut glass with the same 50 x 12 then beaded it up, dropped in the glass, beaded around it from the other side and there's a new diy window.

 I dummied it up in the window space and built out the wall frame to support it, screwed in some outdoor hinges and installed it on the newly installed lintel.
 You can play around with flashing and rubber to keep water out as well.
 I cut some small lengths of wood as wedges to keep them open.

 Lastly I needed to consider some shed door ideas.
 In the end I re-purposed some old doors, making sure they were well sealed, and hung then on galvenised hinges.
 I used a galvenised bolt closer and handle as well.
 I also installed a length of galvenised drip flashing over the doors to keep rain off the top of them.
 More door installation info here.

 There it is, my outdoor shed window installation, and doors are now finished.
 Next up is the shed weatherboard cladding.

 More window installation info on my 'installing house windows' page.

 Return to my diy projects page.

-There are 8 pages in this Shed Series, so click an arrow.
+There are 8 pages in this build your own shed series, so click a graphic.
 You are presently on page 7.